TheGhouls/oct/doc/oct.utilities.rst

 This file give you two virtual user groups, each group has 3 user, and the user script is the `v_user.py` file.

-To see all configuration variables explained see the configuration section
+To see all configuration variables explained see the :doc:`config` section

 Module doc